Kingsman: The Golden Circle: Release

 20th Century Fox originally scheduled Kingsman: The Golden Circle for a summer release date of 16 June 2017 but pushed the film back to 6 October 2017.
-The film was then moved up to 20 September in the United Kingdom and 22 September 2017 in the United States likely to avoid competition with Blade Runner 2049.
-The film had an IMAX release.
+The film was then moved up to 20 September in the United Kingdom and 22 September 2017 in the United States.

 The film was banned from cinemas in Cambodia since the villains' base is located in the ruins of a Cambodian temple.

 Marketing

-On 20 July 2017, Fox released an animated Kingsman/Archer crossover short film featuring Eggsy and Sterling Archer.
+On 20 July 2017, Fox released an animated Kingsman/Archer crossover short film featuring Eggsy Unwin and Sterling Archer.
 On 18 September, Fox released a TV advert featuring a mock Kingsman board game.

 The beige bomber jacket for Channing Tatum's character and a shearling coat worn by Colin Firth's Harry Hart were tailored by Cromford Leather, a UK designer brand and maker of luxury leather clothing.
 In May 2017, TAG Heuer partnered with Fox to make the TAG Heuer Connected the official watch of the Kingsman agents.
 In August 2017, Fox partnered with Old Forester to release a Statesman edition of their 95 proof Bourbon whisky for the U.S. market.
 In addition, GlenDronach released a Kingsman Edition 1991 of their scotch whisky.
 Director Vaughn cited GlenDronach as his favourite scotch whisky brand, and the distillery used casks from 1991, as it is the fictional year of Eggsy's birth.
 Only 240 bottles have been allocated to the U.S. market, all of which are signed by Vaughn.
 In addition, Berry Bros. & Rudd released a Kingsman edition of their No. 3 London Dry Gin.
 In September 2017, Hard Rock Cafe introduced the "Poppy Burger" in their menu to promote the film.

 On 8 September 2017, luxury retailer Mr Porter opened its first Kingsman shop between Berry Bros. & Rudd and Lock & Co.
 Hatters on St James's Street in Central London.
 Both the Kingsman shop and Berry Bros. & Rudd were integral locations for this film, while Lock & Co. was featured in the first film.

 In collaboration with German cosmetic line ARTDECO, ex-model and producer Claudia Schiffer unveiled the Claudia Schiffer Makeup line which featured two products inspired by the film—a 'Poppyland' lipstick and a 'Kingsman' nail polish.
 Additionally, products from that range were used for Poppy's Salon in the film.